(Updated July 19, 2020 to compare Getaway House 1 bed vs 2 bed). My Getaway House Discount Code OBL saves $$.

-As we all postpone and cancel our epic travel plans to go to faraway places no thanks to Coronavirus, I was searching for interesting staycations in the Los Angeles area when I discovered Getaway House.
+As we all postpone and cancel our epic travel plans to go to faraway places, I was searching for interesting staycations in the Los Angeles area when I discovered Getaway House.
 As exciting as the city is, sometimes you just need to get away, but not too far because, money.
 I was specifically looking for places to get back in touch with nature, because the healing power of nature is very very real.
 Hello forest bathing!

 Dr. Qing Li, a professor at the Nippon Medical School in Tokyo, discovered that trees and plants emit aromatic compounds called phytoncides that can instigate healthy biological changes similar to aromatherapy.
 Spending time in nature can also help with symptom relief for health issues like depression, anxiety, cancer and attention disorders.
 The health benefits of spending time outside are many, and if you’re a city girl like me, it’s very needed just on an emotional and psychological level.

 This is also the perfect way to enjoy the outdoors while not giving up the amenities you’d find at a hotel.
-If you’re interested in a tiny cabin rental, read on to find out all about my Getaway House experience, my dog’s review of Getaway House, and what you actually need to bring including a complete packing checklist for you to have the perfect Getaway.
+If you’re interested in a tiny cabin rental, read on to find out all about my Getaway House experience, my dog’s review, and what to pack for Getaway House including a complete packing checklist for you to have the perfect Getaway.

 what is getaway

 Getaway is a tiny cabin nestled in nature, just a few hours from the city.
-The mini escape promises to help you disconnect from your normal life and get back to nature, relax, rejuvenate and recharge.
-From beginning to end you don’t need to interact with a soul if you don’t want to.
+The mini escape promises to help you disconnect from your usual day-to-day routine and get back to nature, relax, rejuvenate and recharge.
+From start to end you don’t have to interact with nary a soul.
 Getaway wants to be part of your wellness routine, and they make it so easy (and affordable) to do so!

-- Balance: Making cities, technology and work even better through nature, disconnection and rest
+- Balance: Making cities better through nature, disconnection and rest

-- Ritual: Creating the time and space you need to explore, appreciate and wonder
+- Ritual: Creating the time and space your soul craves to explore and appreciate nature

-- Leisure: Marrying the curiosity of a pioneer with the humility of a houseguest
+- Leisure: Entertaining the curiosity of a pioneer along with the solitude of a lone ranger

 - Los Angeles (Big Bear)